DjangoGirls/tutorial/en/python_introduction/README.md

 You can now move on to an essential tool in programming:

-## If...elif...else
+## If … elif … else

-Lots of things in code should only be executed when given conditions are met.
+Lots of things in code should be executed only when given conditions are met.
 That's why Python has something called __if statements__.

 Replace the code in your **python_intro.py** file with this: